DanielKetterer/MachineLearningWright/README.md

 # MachineLearningWright
-This is a repository to hold our python project 1 in Wright State University CS6840
+This is a repository to hold our Machine learning related code and dessiderata from Wright State University CS6840